OKaluzny/javase-brackets/README.md

 ### Build and Deploy

-Scripts for the local environment for Maven:
+Scripts for the local environment for `Maven`:

 * `app-build` - build the application.
 * `app-deploy` - deploy the application.

-# Build and Deploy

-Scripts for the local environment for Gradle:
+Scripts for the local environment for `Gradle`:

 * `gradlew` - build the application.